Redness, itching, dryness, inflammation - guys with sensitive skin have to deal with these problems on a regular basis.

 Also try to keep to a healthy sleep schedule too.

 Use a gentle shampoo – your shampoo can also aggravate skin sensitivity, and not just on your scalp, but any residue that goes onto your face in the shower too.
 So look for gentle shampoos with a low PH value.
-These products will clean your hair effectively, but won’t dry out your scalp.

 You may not know the causes of your sensitive skin, but you can develop a smart approach to dealing with it.